shnewto/sheas.blog/_drafts/2018-impl-fromstr.md

 </code>
 </pre>

 It does work!
+And in my personal project, this is the approach I took.

 Recapping for anyone scanning for the words __fix__ or __success__, implement the trait `FromStr` _as well as_ a function called `from_str` for your custom type.
 This allows you to sidestep the requirement that a user of your library has to add `use std::str::FromStr;` to their project to use yours.

-For any questions or if you have any insight to offer into this issue, please do reach out on Twitter, I'm [@shnewto](https://twitter.com/shnewto).
+For any questions or if you have any insight around this post to offer, please do reach out on Twitter, I'm [@shnewto](https://twitter.com/shnewto).